Gardener847/PCEM-SCSS-Methodology/README.md

 .Page__component_element--modifier {}
 ```

+A component is a group of at least 2 elements
 Modifier can refer to: (1) state, (2) color, (3) sizes, (4) theme, (5) layout
 Examples of layout can be: vertical-grid, horizontal-grid, or table grid